GeloneJT/pwGeneratorJS/README.md

 # Password Generator

   ## Description
-  The purpose of this application is provide the user with the abillity to generate a randomized password based on questions presented to them which include: desired password length, with or without upper case and/or lowercase letters, numerical characters, and special characters.
+  The purpose of this application is provide the user with the abillity to generate a randomized password based on questions presented to the user which include: desired password length, with or without upper case and/or lowercase letters, numerical characters, and special characters.
 Using this generator will allow the user to generate up to 1.429702652 E+12 possible combinations based on their input parameters.

   ## Table of contents
   - [Installation](#installation)